SteveDunn/steve-dunn-blog/posts/2008/11/19/adding-folders-to-the-class-view-in-visual-studio.md

 ---
-title: 'Adding folders to the Class View in Visual Studio'
+title: Adding folders to the Class View in Visual Studio
 date: '2008-11-19T12:16:00+00:00'
 status: publish